 Selling Original Anime Art

-You can sell your own anime art whenever you wish.
-There are no legal restrictions on selling your own original art, so you can use it in apps or on bags.
+You can sell your own anime art whenever you wish as long as it’s original.
+There are no legal restrictions on selling your own original art, so you can use it any way you want (merchandise, prints, clothes, etc.).

 You can even provide other artists with licenses to use your work, and you’ll earn royalties from it.